arianrezai/PLM-Embeddings-For-Topic-Extraction/README.md

-# PLM Embeddings for Improved Academic Topic Extraction
+# PLM Embeddings for Unsupervised Topic Extraction from Scientific Abstracts